Price/Earnings Ratio

 What is a Price-to-Earnings Ratio?

-P/E ratios are a cornerstone of fundamental stock valuation analysis, and are most commonly looked at for individual firms.
-The P/E ratio is (as the name suggests), a ratio of a stock price divided by the firm's yearly earnings per share.
-The implied logic here is that a mature firm returns all profits to shareholders via dividends.
-The P/E then becomes a measure of how many years it will take the investor to earn back their principal from the initial investment.
-For example, if you buy 1 share of ACME Co for $100, and ACME consistently makes profits of $10 per-share, per-year, then it follows that it would take the investor 10 years to earn back their original $100 investment.
+P/E ratios are essential in stock valuation analysis and are commonly used to evaluate individual companies.
+As the name suggests, the P/E ratio is calculated by dividing a stock's price by the company's annual earnings per share.
+The underlying concept is that a mature company distributes its profits to shareholders through dividends.
+Therefore, the P/E ratio indicates how many years it would take for an investor to recover their initial investment.
+For example, if you buy one share of ACME Co for $100, and ACME consistently earns $10 per share annually, it would take the investor 10 years to recoup their $100 investment.

-P/E is calculated using the last reported actual earnings of the company.
-Let's look at another example - one where we expect future earnings to grow.
-Imagine TechCo was founded 5 years ago, and their earnings per year (per share) have been $0, $1, $1.50, $2, and $5.
-Let's also assume that TechCo's current share price is $100, just like ACME in the prior example.
-Because the most recent earnings-per-share for TechCo is $5, that means TechCo's P/E ratio is $100/$5 = 20.
-The message here is that, at current earnings, investors in TechCo will theoretically get their money back after 20 years.
-This is twice as high as ACME -- but why?
-If it takes twice as long for TechCo to make profits as it does for ACME, why is their stock valued at the same price?
-The answer is obviously the growth rate of TechCo's profits.
-TechCo is a new company, and has been growing profits very quickly over the last 5 years, and so investors expect that trend to continue.
-This is why high growth companies tend to have very high P/Es - the market has very high expectations for their future results (relative to current results).
+P/E is based on the most recent actual earnings reported by the company.
+Let’s consider another example, where we anticipate future earnings growth.
+Suppose TechCo was founded 5 years ago, and their earnings per share each year were $0, $1, $1.50, $2, and $5.
+Let’s also assume TechCo’s current share price is $100, similar to ACME in the previous example.
+Since TechCo's most recent earnings per share is $5, their P/E ratio would be $100 divided by $5, which equals 20.
+This means that, based on current earnings, investors in TechCo can expect to recover their investment in 20 years.
+This is double the time it takes for ACME—so why is that?
+The key difference is TechCo’s profit growth rate.
+As a newer company, TechCo has been growing its profits rapidly over the last 5 years, leading investors to expect this growth to continue.
+This is why high-growth companies often have higher P/E ratios—the market anticipates strong future performance compared to current earnings.

-The same analysis can be done to the entire stock market.
-By adding up the price of every share in the S&P500, and comparing that to the sum of all earnings-per-share generated by those companies, you can easily calculate the P/E ratio of the US stock market.
+The same analysis can be applied to the entire stock market.
+By adding up the total price of all shares in the S&P 500 and comparing it to the total earnings per share produced by those companies, you can easily calculate the P/E ratio for the US stock market.

-Below are both the total S&P500 aggregate value, and aggregate earnings.
+Below, you’ll find both the total S&P 500 aggregate value and the aggregate earnings.

-Here is the same chart again, but with a logarithmic axis to more clearly illustrate that the data do track each other somewhat evenly.
+Here’s the same chart again, but with a logarithmic axis to better illustrate how the data tracks each other consistently.

 Data